Federal Government Criminal Justice and Law Enforcement Careers

 Secret Service agents receive training at the Federal Law Enforcement Training Center in Glynco, Georgia, as well as specialized training in the Washington, D.C. area.

-In addition to special agents, the United States Secret Service also employs its own uniformed police force.
+In addition to special agents, the United States Secret Service also employs its uniformed police force.
 These officers provide security at installations around the Washington, D.C. area, including the White House, the Treasury Building, and the vice president's residence at the United States Naval Observatory.

 Uniformed Secret Service officers are also responsible for security at foreign embassies around the capital.
-They travel with Secret Service special agents to augment presidential and dignitary security details around the country and around the world.
+They travel with Secret Service special agents to augment presidential and dignitary security details around the country and the world.

 Uniformed secret service officers train at the Federal Law Enforcement Training Center in Glynco, Georgia.
 They also receive specialized training near Washington, D.C.